Tribeca Film Festival adds game awards in recognition of cultural impact

 The event is scheduled for June 9 to June 20, 2021, in New York.
 The 2021 event will mark the 10th anniversary of games’ inclusion after Rockstar Games’ L.A.
 Noire made history in 2011 as the first video game recognized as an official selection in a film festival.

-In the years since, Tribeca has showcased games including League of Legends, God of War, Shadow of the Tomb Raider, Beyond Two Souls, Firewatch, What Remains of Edith Finch and hosted conversations with top game creators such as Kojima and actor Norman Reedus prior to the launch of Death Stranding.
-The Tribeca Film Festival was founded in 2002 by actor Robert Dinero, Jane Rosenthal, and Craig Hatkoff, in response to the 9/11 attacks.
+In the years since, Tribeca has showcased games such as League of Legends, God of War, Shadow of the Tomb Raider, Beyond Two Souls, Firewatch, and What Remains of Edith Finch, and it has hosted conversations with top game creators such as Kojima and actor Norman Reedus prior to the launch of Death Stranding.
+The Tribeca Film Festival was founded in 2002 by actor Robert De Niro, producer Jane Rosenthal, and Rosenthal’s husband Craig Hatkoff in response to the 9/11 attacks.

-Tribeca Games will feature video game selections and conversations with leading voices in games throughout the festival to highlight the medium as a form of storytelling, art, and innovation.
-Submissions are now open here.

-Selections will also be considered for the Now Creators Market, a first-of-its-kind, daylong, private industry market that brings together leading online and immersive storytellers to pitch new projects to a wide range of industry, including distributors, agencies, brands and more.
+Selections will also be considered for the Now Creators Market, a first-of-its-kind, daylong, private industry effort that brings together leading online and immersive storytellers to pitch new projects to a wide range of industry, including distributors, agencies, and brands.

 “We’ve been celebrating games and the inclusion of games for 10 years,” Baltes said.
 “We included as an official selection Rockstar’s L.A.
 Noire.
 Our relationship with games has continued, and we had a collaboration with Games for Change,” a nonprofit focused on how games can do good.